Tennessee vs. Louisiana: Odds, spread, over/under - NCAA Tournament First Round

 Tennessee vs. Louisiana Betting Trends

-- The Volunteers and their opponents have combined to hit the over 13 out of 33 times this season.

-- Louisiana has put together a 16-13-1 record against the spread this year.
+- Tennessee has put together a 17-16-0 ATS record so far this year.

-- So far this season, 16 out of the Ragin' Cajuns' 30 games with an over/under have gone over the point total.
+- So far this season, 13 out of the Volunteers' 33 games have hit the over.

+- Louisiana has covered 16 times in 30 chances against the spread this year.

+- The Ragin' Cajuns and their opponents have combined to go over the point total 16 out of 30 times this year.

 Tennessee Futures Odds